pancer/alembic-migrate/README.md

 By default, all `*.py` files in the same package as the base will be loaded.
-However if you want to split your models in subpackages or have custom logic you should implement `import_modules` inside your base module.
+However if you want to split your models in subpackages or have custom logic you should implement `import_models` inside your base module.

 ```python
 def import_models():